 Some Sad News…when we arrived and launched there were numerous helicopters overhead, and numerous search boats on the water.
 The body of Joshua Hensley, owner of Bigfoot Paddle Boards in Crystal River was found near Pet’s Pier.
-Joshua was a popular figure in the area, know for dressing like Captain Jack Sparrow.
+Joshua was a popular figure in the area, known for dressing like Captain Jack Sparrow.
 I am sure he will be missed.
 Our condolences to his friends and family.

 Additional Resources…Guides, Maps & Info…